lvgl/lv_port_xilinx_zedboard_vitis/README.md

 **You will very likely need a usb OTG adapter to adapt the microusb OTG socket to USB-A socket for a mouse or touch screen.**

-The ZedBoard should have the jumpers configured as per the this image + PLEASE ADD JP2 for OTG is HOST Mode to enable USB Power out:
+The ZedBoard should have the jumpers configured as per the image below + PLEASE ADD JP2 for OTG is HOST Mode to enable USB Power out:
 ![image](./rmassets/Zedboard.png)

 ### ***Here is a 'suggested' approach to adding the project to the Xilinx Vitis development environment.***